dylan-lang/opendylan/documentation/library-reference/source/collections/table-extensions.rst

      The elements of the table are instances of ``<object>``.

-     It is an error to modify a key once it has been used to add an element to a ``<case-insensitive-string-table>``.
-The effects of modification are not defined.
+     Modifying the key once it has been used to add an element to a ``<case-insensitive-string-table>`` results in undefined behavior.

 .. class:: <hash-state>